Rwkeith/rwkeith.github.io/_posts/2022-01-22-usermode-and-kernelmode-communication-part-1.md

 ### Our Scenario

-Things like, manual mapping, don't create driver objects.
-This is because instead of using the standard provided mechanism to load a driver, which must be signed, a kernel mapper will: allocate memory in the kernel, copy the image to memory, and then create a new thread which will run the entry point of the image.
+A mapper simulates the process of the windows loader.
+At its core, it allocates memory for an image, copies it to that location, and handles relocations before executing the entrypoint.
+In this case, a driver object isn't created.
+This is different from using the standard provided mechanism to load a driver, which must be signed.

-In our situation, we're going to manually map our driver into the kernel.
+In our situation, we will manually map our driver into the kernel.
 Here's what this will look like..

 ![](/assets/images/userkernel-copy-of-communication.drawio.png)